wesleycox/Steins-Gate-worldlines-poster/README.md

   - CrossingLinesSorter.java
   - PosterCodeFormatter.java

 The Java code used to determine the base layout in the form of a VBA macro.
 The code is provided without documentation.
 'CrossingLinesSorter.java' is used to determine the order of the lines in the first block of the poster, by performing a graph search to minimise the number of line crossings (some debugging info printed to System.err), and displays a demo of the block upon completion.
 'PosterCodeFormatter.java' performs the bulk of the formatting, and outputs the macro, generating the base layout as a collection of blocks stacked vertically (see 'poster/Unarranged Poster/pptm').
+The constants used for each block differ in the final poster, but the PosterCodeFormatter will generate all blocks at once.

 Run as:

 	java CrossingLinesSorter < ../input/part1Events.in > ../input/part1LineOrder.in
 	java PosterCodeFormatter > ../output/runMacro.out